th-sara/th-sara/README.md

 - 🌱 I’m currently learning about Machine Learning
 - 💞️ I’m looking to collaborate on new projects and challenges that I can learn something new from
 - 🌐 My Personal Website: https://th-sara.github.io/
-- 📧 You can email me at saradaneshvar99@gmail.com
+- 📧 You can email me at sara.daneshvar@colorado.edu
 - 📫 You can find me at https://linkedin.com/in/saradaneshvar7
 <!---
 th-sara/th-sara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.